-Pending initiation of disciplinary proceedings, the Dean of Students or Vice President for Student Affairs may at any time temporarily suspend a student from the University or deny the student readmission when the Dean of Students or Vice President for Student Affairs finds and believes from information coming to their attention that the presence of the student on the University campus would seriously disrupt the University or constitute a danger to the health, safely to welfare of other persons, the students, or property of the University or members of the University community.
-The Dean of Students or the Vice President shall instruct the Hearing Officer to initiate the appropriate disciplinary proceedings within two (2) working days, if respondent is available, after temporary suspension is imposed.
+Pending initiation of disciplinary proceedings, an Assistant Dean of Students or the Vice President of Student Affairs/Dean of Students may implement interim sanctions in order to protect all parties involved, or if there is concern of direct threat to a complainant or other members of the university community.
+Such actions may include, but not limited to 1) removal from housing, 2)restricted access to common areas at any campus location, 3) adjusting course schedule to avoid contact with certain parties involved, 4)prohibit participation in non-academic activities, or 5) temporarily suspend a student from the University or deny the student readmission.
+The last option is a measure taken when the Vice President of Student Affairs/Dean of Students finds and believes from information coming to their attention that the presence of the student on the University campus would seriously disrupt the University or constitute a danger to the health, safely to welfare of other persons, the students, or property of the University or members of the University community.
+The Vice President of Student Affairs/Dean of Students shall instruct the Hearing Officer to initiate the appropriate disciplinary proceedings within three (3) working days, if respondent is available, after temporary suspension is imposed.
 If a student placed on temporary suspension is found not responsible of misconduct, such student shall be allowed if at all possible to make up academic work missed while on temporary suspension.